Overview

 • It is the creator of a new civil society.

-There is no simple answer as to whether NPOs had existed in Japan before that point.
-There was no NPO Law, so of course there were no NPO Corporations.
-Something similar to the NPO, however, has existed throughout Japanese history, such as the spirit of interdependence and cooperation among neighbors; and some degree of organization also existed in forms such as neighborhood and self-government associations.
-During the modern era, the 1896 Civil Code established a system for Public Interest Corporations, and the form of the private and nonprofit corporation was born.
-After World War II, Social Welfare Corporations and other types of private nonprofit corporations were created.
-In addition, from the 1960s onward, the student movement and citizen movement flourished, and it became common in some circles for people to express their views on society in various forms, such as demonstrations and speeches.
+In the modern era, the 1896 Civil Code established a system for Public Interest Corporations, giving birth to the concept of private, nonprofit corporations.
+After World War II, other types of private nonprofit corporations, such as Social Welfare Corporations, were created.
+Additionally, from the 1960s onward, the student and citizen movements flourished, and it became common for people to express their views on society through various forms, including demonstrations and speeches.

 *Yoshinori Yamaoka (writer and editor), “Lessons of the Foundation of NPOs” (1997, Gyosei)